By Yousif Al Hamadi

 The Culture of the Arabian Gulf

 In an interview with the artist Muhammad Ali, he claimed that the identifiable cultural practices of the Gulf region date back to 7,500 years and perhaps more than that.
 He referred to the profession of pearl diving as an example, which has continued for thousands of years, but the uses of pearls have changed throughout history.
 There are who used pearls in burial rituals, others used them for decoration, and others used them for commercial and economic reasons (personal communication, December 6, 2020).
 This may be true, as archaeologists have found graves dating back to 5,500 BC in Umm Al Quwain.
 When they examined their skulls, they found in each one there is a pearl fixed above their upper teeth (Charpentier, Phillips, & Mery, 2012, p.
 3).
 Later at the beginning of the ninth century, the Abbasids used to bring pearls from the Arabian Gulf and use them for decoration.
 For example, in the wedding ceremony of the seventh Abbasid caliph, al-Ma’mun, “pearls were used as confetti as the happy couple sat on a gold carpet inlaid with jewels” (Farrington, 2003, p.
 69).
 Lately, pearl diving has been their primary source of income.
-Hence, the culture and practices of those in the Gulf region are ancient.
+Hence, the Gulf region’s culture and practices are ancient.

 If someone looks at the State of Qatar, it appears that it shares its culture with the countries around the Gulf Coast in terms of food, drink, clothes, language, customs, and traditions.
 They all share cultural expressions, practices, symbols, and how they are employed.
 Ali explained that this similarity is not limited to the countries that overlook the Arab coast from the Gulf but also to the villages and cities that overlook the Persian coast from the Gulf.
 He added that those living on the Persian coast were Arab tribes, such as Al Hamadi, Al Obaidli, Al Mansoori, or Al Marzouqi.
 They were constantly moving between the cities on the coast (personal communication, December 6, 2020).
 What made the people of the Gulf Coast close to each other was their geographical nature.
 Najd on the western side, which is a harsh desert, and on the eastern side, Iran’s mountains also represent difficulty in dealing with the interior side of Iran.

 When Qatar was under the British Mandate, the Westerners introduced Roman decorations and arches, such as those added to the new Amiri Diwan in the al-Bada area in the 1980s.
-They claimed that the inhabitants of the cities and states bordering the Gulf took most of their practices and culture from other regions as if they were primitive and did not have what distinguishes their culture (Bose, 2020, p.
+They claimed that the inhabitants of the Gulf cities and states took most of their practices and culture from other regions as if they were primitive and did not have what distinguishes their culture (Bose, 2020, p.
 77).
 In fact, this opinion is unfair.
 Their mastery of shipbuilding and engraving has distinguished the people of the Gulf.
 The people of the Gulf used to bring wood from Zanzibar and the Calicut forests to make ships and roofs.
 They were knowledgeable about navigation, and they were sophisticated.
 After a while, they preferred to teach the inhabitants of these villages how to build ships and prepare what they needed to reduce the journey’s efforts.
 These villages learned from the people of the Gulf, not the other way around (Kumar T. M., 2016, p.
 335).

 The Motifs, Patterns, and ornaments in the Gulf